vg5ak/projectMicrotransaction/README.md

 -----
 ![User Lookup](./media/readmeimages/Lookup.png)

 This page contains a field where a user can input the name of another user.
 Once the submit button is clicked the user is able to see where and how many donations are made to.
-Below that there is a Pie graph showing the amount of money funded to different organizations.
+Below that there are statistics of all the user donations and a Pie graph showing the amount of money funded to different organizations.

 Leaderboard